goby-garden/goby-interface/notes.md

     - PRO: less friction if you are going between quickly inputs
     - CON: reduces ability to escape to a passive/rest state with the mouse
 2. simply unfocus the current thing, and require you to click again to focus anything else
-    - the behavior of many application input fields
+    - this is the behavior of many application input fields
     - PRO: preserves the ability to go back to a rest state at any time by clicking anywhere
     - CON: creates a lot more friction if someone is moving between fields